ethanbennett/sourcery/README.md

 * **Location**: Locations are checkpoints, but in future releases, they'll provide a layer of security for checkpoint creation.
 Similar to standard authentication strategies, a location will only be able to add a checkpoint (receive or send a lot) if they actually possess the lot in the first place.

+### Future Features

+You'll notice two branches besides master listed above: these are two pieces of functionality that are still under construction.
+One handles locations and permissions, the other registration.
+These two contracts aren't deployed to Ropsten, but they are usable to some degree with TestRPC.

 ### About Us

 We are a group of four [Turing School](https://www.turing.io/) students, and this is our capstone